asr-registry/crypto/README.md

-## Crypto Library for Hashing Passwords and Data in Phoenix Platform
+## Crypto Library for Hashing Passwords and Data

 ### Features